thedude0606/options/DECISIONS.md

 - **Rationale**: Makes it easier to identify and fix issues with data flow
 - **Alternatives Considered**: Minimal logging with console output
 - **Consequences**: Better visibility into system behavior, easier troubleshooting

+### Thread Management
+- **Decision**: Implement dedicated thread with its own event loop for streaming
+- **Rationale**: Prevents asyncio event loop conflicts and ensures proper resource management
+- **Alternatives Considered**: Using main application thread or shared event loop
+- **Consequences**: More complex implementation but avoids common pitfalls with asyncio and threading